Health Insurance and Benefits

 Graduate students who have appointments that are ineligible for UW-paid medical coverage may self pay through the Graduate Appointee Insurance Program .

-Graduate students who are not appointees may purchase basic health coverage through the UW Student Accident and Sickness Insurance Plan.
+Graduate students who are not appointees may purchase basic health coverage through the UW Student Health Insurance Plan (SHIP).

 If you do not have any other type of health insurance, student health insurance is strongly recommended.
 International students must sign up for student insurance to register.